OpenSecuritySummit/oss2018/content/outcomes/tracks/DevSecOps/working-sessions/owasp-cloud-security-workshop.md

 The two main uses of the project are:

 1. Using the threat stories in threat modeling sessions.
-2. Using the control stories for continuous testing of mitigations.
+2. Using the control stories for continuous testing of mitigations